-- Under the FCA, a private person known as a "Qui Tam Relator" or Whistleblower may bring a suit on behalf of the Federal Government to recover federal funds used to pay false or fraudulent claims: - A. If the government proceeds with a case initiated by a Qui Tam Relator and is successful in winning, the Relator gets 15% 25% of the proceeds. - B. If the government declines the case and the Relator wins or settles on his her own, he/she is entitled to 25% 30% of the proceeds plus reasonable costs and attorney fees. - C. Protections for the Whistleblower- - 1.
+- A. Under the FCA, a private person known as a "Qui Tam Relater" or Whistle Blower may: - 1.
+Bring a suit on behalf of the Federal Government to recover federal funds used to pay false or fraudulent claims - B. If the government proceeds with the case initiated by the Qui Tam Relater and is successful in winning, the Relater gets 15°/o 25°/o of the proceeds - C. If the government declines the case and the Relater wins or settles on his her own, he/she is entitled to 25°/o 30°/o of the proceeds plus reasonable costs and attorney fees. - D. Protections for the Whistleblower - 1.
 Protected from being discharged from their place of employment; - 2.
-Demoted; - 3.
+Demoted: - 3.
 Suspended; - 4.
 Threatened; - 5.
-Harassed; or - Discriminated against in terms of conditions of employment by their employer for being a Whistle Blower
+Harassed; or - 6.
+Discriminated against in terms of conditions of employment by their employer for being a Whistle Blower